arielly-parussulo/helm-chart-workshop/README.md

 3. Run `helm install <your-app-name> . -f values.yaml` to install the application in your cluster.

 ## Publishing a chart to Github Pages
-[This file](.github/workflows/release.yml) has a pipeline that publish the Helm Chart into a Github Page.
+[This file](.github/workflows/release.yml) has a pipeline that publishes the Helm Chart into a Github Page.

 ## Useful commands
 ### helm list